 A strong awareness program typically shows three patterns over time:

-When these trends appear together, it indicates that security awareness is changing real user behavior, not just improving test results.
+When these trends appear together, it indicates that security awareness is changing real user behavior rather than just improving test results.

 For most organizations, mature programs eventually stabilize around failure rates in the low single digits but the exact number matters less than the direction of change.